-You hear the thud of the body of one of your companions behind you and the flind lifts its flail, whipping the spiked ends of its weapon backwards.
+You hear the thud of the body of one of your companions behind you and the flind lifts its flail, whipping the spiked ends of its weapon backward.
 With a flash the flind lashes its demonic weapon at you.
 You try to lift your shield, but it’s too late.

 Flinds are the leaders of a gnoll war band and they are everything you’d expect them to be.
 Evil, fearless, and of course, dangerously violent.
 They share a special connection to the Demon Lord, Yeenoghu, which makes war bands lead by flinds exceptionally dangerous.

 They are much smarter than the average gnoll and use this connection to guide the war band optimally.
 Flinds rarely find themselves fighting alone and use their leadership abilities to empower the gnolls around them.